Bob-Harper/nms_dynamic_suit_voice/README.md

 ## Usage
 Once installed, no user interaction required other than starting it up before you play the game and stopping it when you are done.
-The generator will watch for a suit voice trigger and produce a new audio file.
+The generator will watch for a suit voice trigger and determine a new audio file is needed.

-Output is sent directly to the mod folder, and overwrites the voice line that was just used in the game.
+The pipeline will move one of the cached files to the mod dir, removing it from cache and overwriting the existing mod file.
+If the cache is below configured capacity, it will queue a task to replace the file and top the cache up.
 The next time you hear that same notification, the wording will be different.
 It's that simple.
+If there are NO files in the cache yet, it will wait until a file is available, and move that to the mod dir, then continue with queueing as many generations as needed to top up the cache.

-## Future Plans (Version 2 Goals)
+## Future Plans (Version 2 and beyond)
-- Context-aware lines (react to in-game events with tailored responses).
+- Context-aware lines (react to in-game events with tailored responses.  this is unlikely to happen any time soon).
 - Persistent memory, keeping track of events that have taken place over the current play session (perhaps saving the data and reload at the start of the next session)
 - Expanded voice profiles and personalities with on-the-fly changes through the systray icon.
-- User Adjustable creativity and tone parameters, either as .
+- Configurable parameters adjustable through an interface.

 ## License